jadedragon942/shalerocksbot-go/README.md

 # SECURITY

-This code has been scanned by gosec.
+This code has been scanned by gosec and reviewed by the author for vulnerabilities.